asaurusrex/Rubicon/README.md

 This will compile the C++ file for you with default options for key length and split_shellcode, and will also create an encrypted .bin file under "encrypted.bin."

 ### Decryption
+WARNING: I know custom_decrypt.cpp looks like it has a lot of empty space, but that is intentional!!!
+DO NOT remove the extra space between sections, it is designed to make sure python never overwrites anything important!

 The C++ code, once compiled, will handle decryption for you.
 It locally injects with a very basic set of Win32 APIs, I recommend you change this method for real operations.

 The Python decryptor code is contained in custom_crypto_decrypt.py.
 The usage looks like: